jeremiah-c-leary/vhdl-style-guide/docs/instantiation_rules.rst

 This rule checks for component versus direct instantiations.

-Refer to the section `Configuring Type of Instantiation <configuring.html#configuring-type-of-instantiations>`_ for options to configure the allowed configuration.
+Refer to `Configuring Type of Instantiation <configuring_type_of_instantiations.html>`_ for options to configure the allowed configuration.

 component instantiation
 ^^^^^^^^^^^^^^^^^^^^^^^